PratyushKSS/Madhav_Online_Store_PowerBI_Dashboard/README.md

 Project Objective

-Owner of Madhav Store wants us to help them to analyse the sales data by creating a interactive dashboard using Power BI create a dashboard to track and analyze their online sales across India.
+Owner of Madhav Store wants us to help them to analyse their sales data across India by creating an interactive dashboard using Power BI.

 Project Learnings